radud3/PointClubServer/README.md

  2. Find pg_hba.conf, which is usually located at <i>/etc/postgresql/ < version > /main</i>
  3. Edit it by changing all 'METHOD' options which are not peer, to 'trust'
     The lines should look like: host all all 127.0.0.1/32 <b>trust</b>
+ 4. Add the following line at the end of the file:
+    host all all 10.100.102.1/24 md5
- 4. Add user 'postgres' to sudoers by running <i>sudo usermod -aG sudo postgres</i>
+ 5. Add user 'postgres' to sudoers by running <i>sudo usermod -aG sudo postgres</i>
- 5. change user 'postgres' password to 'postgres' by running <i>passwd postgres</i>
+ 6. change user 'postgres' password to 'postgres' by running <i>passwd postgres</i>
     and typing the password 'postgres'
- 6. Switch to user postgres and edit its password in psql:
+ 7. Switch to user postgres and edit its password in psql:
    6.1. sudo -i -u postgres
    6.2. psql
    6.3.
 ALTER USER postgres WITH PASSWORD 'postgres';
- 7. Restart postgres by running: <i>sudo systemctl restart postgresql</i>
+ 8. Restart postgres by running: <i>sudo systemctl restart postgresql</i>

- ## Allow Remote Connection to Postgre
+ ## Allow Remote Connection to Postgres
   1. Find and edit pg_hba.conf by following the previous section
   2. Add the following lines at the end of the file:
    host all all 0.0.0.0/0 trust
-   host all all ::0/0 trust
   3. Edit the file /etc/postgresql/ < version > /main/postgresql.conf
      Uncomment the line containing 'listen_addresses', and change the value to '*'
   4. Restart postgres by running: <i>sudo systemctl restart postgresql</i>